readwritetools/rwt-lineup/readme.md

          hotkey access.
       * For WAI-ARIA accessibility apply a `role=navigation` attribute.
-      * For simple menus, the `sourceref` may be omitted and the menu hyperlinks may be slotted into the web component.
+      * For simple menus, the `sourceref` may be omitted and the menu hyperlinks may be slotted into the DOM component.
 Simply place the hyperlinks directly between the `<rwt-lineup>` and `</rwt-lineup>` tags.
       * Here's an example HTML tag where the menu items are in a separate file:
 ```html